openstack/metalsmith/roles/metalsmith_deployment/README.rst

 ``resource_class`` (defaults to ``metalsmith_resource_class``)
     requested node's resource class.
 ``root_size`` (defaults to ``metalsmith_root_size``)
-    size of the root partition, if partition images are used.
+    size of the root partition (in GiB), if partition images are used.

     .. note::
         Also required for whole-disk images due to how the Bare Metal service